 A Short Biography

-with both adults and children with orthopedic and neurological issues in my private practice and teach continuing
+currently work with both adults and children with orthopedic and neurological issues in my private practice and teach continuing education workshops

 I am also a Certified Kinesiotaping practitioner and an Ergonomics consultant for the World bank.